 You can do anything with a degree from the College of Arts and Sciences.
 Strong careers evolve over time and the range of existing career fields changes almost daily.
 It is impossible to predict where your path will lead, so let your curiosity move you.
 CAS students are excellent communicators, critical thinkers, problem solvers, and collaborators.
 They are flexible, adaptable, and always ready to learn.

 For the best opportunities after graduation, learn about your own interests, abilities and values.
-Then connect your academics to experience like internships, research, education abroad, leadership and service.
+Then connect your academics to experiences like internships, research, education abroad, leadership and service.
 Your CAS degree will make you not just career ready, but life ready.

 Get to know the Career Coaches